stashed/docs/docs/guides/latest/volumesnapshot/deployment.md

 Here,

 - `spec.target.volumeClaimTemplates`:
   - `metadata.name` is a template for the name of the restored PVC that will be created by Stash.
-You have to provide this name template to match with the desired PVC of your Deployment.
+You have to provide this named template to match with the desired PVC of your Deployment.
   - `spec.dataSource`: `spec.dataSource` specifies the source of the data from where the newly created PVC will be initialized.
 It requires the following fields to be set:
     - `apiGroup` is the group for resource being referenced.
 Now, Kubernetes supports only `snapshot.storage.k8s.io`.
     - `kind` is resource of the kind being referenced.
 Now, Kubernetes supports only `VolumeSnapshot`.